s-fleck/testthis/README.md

 -   `lest_this`: "Load and test"; first calls `devtools::load_all()`, and then test the currently open file
 -   `open_tests`: Opens the associated testfile in an editor window.

-All those functions assume that if the current filename is `currentfile.R`, the associated test file is `/tests/testthat/test_currentfile.R`.
+The function above assume that if the current filename is `currentfile.R`, the associated test file is `/tests/testthat/test_currentfile.R`.
 If you want to modify this behaviour you can put the tag `#* @testfile anotherfile` anywhere in your code, usually the top or bottom of your .R file.

 The following example will associate the file `/tests/testthat/other_test_file.R` instead of `/tests/testthat/test_open_tests.R` with `R/open_tests`: